cpsamtec/virtuin/docs/documentation.md

 ### General process

-Each station (or computer with an operator) will have the Virtuin GUI, Docker, and Docker Compose installed.
+Each station (or computer with an operator) will have Virtuin GUI, Docker, and Docker Compose installed.
-From the GUI the operator will load different **collection.yml**'s locally or from a server based on the application he/she is trying to perform.
+From the GUI the operator will load different **collection.yml**'s locally or remotely, based on the application he/she is trying to perform.
 There may be a collection.env on a station associated with the **collection.yml**.
 It will contain environment variables for login and credentials to services, if needed.
 When a collection.yml is loaded into the